mario-fuentes/clean-python/README.md

-# Clean Python: an example of SOLID principles applied to Python 3
+# Clean Python: architecture in Python 3

+A basic architecture with dependency injection in Python, based on the Clean Architecture and Onion Architecture styles.

 ## Build and run